Xinyuan-LilyGO/T-Energy-S3/README.md

 ## Describe

-The T-Energy is a module developed based on the ESP32S3, equipped with a 18650 lithium battery.
+The T-Energy-S3 is a module developed based on the ESP32S3, equipped with a 18650 lithium battery.

 ## Preview